echozulucode/unpdf/docs/ai/plan-003-high-accuracy-non-ai.md

 - ✅ Unit tests for XY-Cut (24 tests, all passing)
 - ✅ Unit tests for RLSA (32 tests, all passing)
 - ✅ Unit tests for Block Classifier (25 tests, all passing)
+- ✅ Unit tests for Docstrum (21 tests, all passing)
 - Test on single-column, multi-column layouts
 - Verify handling of skewed text
 - Validate performance (<100ms per page)